SimpleRain/SimpleOptions/README.md

 **Please note if you embed the framework into your theme (not as a plugin) your users will depend on you to update the framework to recieve core updates.
 It is advisable to use SOF as a plugin.**

-With both cases outlined above, you can now change the panel options by modifying the ```options-init.php``` file you have included in your theme.

 ## Features
 ### Working on outlining this proper.
 Please be patient -dovy